Laura Fuentes

 I have not made these yogurt muffins in an airfryer.
 Sorry!

-Kathy Boyle
+5. Kathy Boyle says

 I made these today with King Arthur gluten free flour and they were delicious!
 My daughter also can’t have dairy, and I am wondering if I can use Kite Hill Greek Style Yogurt (it’s made with almond milk.)
 Thank you!